zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

   - Verify `pre_key_signature` using the same `alice_identity_key` over `alice_signed_pre_key`.
   - Validate `alice_host`/`alice_port` under policy.
   - Enforce expiry and replay protection (`request_correlation_id` dedup).
-  - Enqueue a `PendingSession` and emit the WPF-facing pending-handshake notification.
+  - Enqueue a `PendingSession` with:
+    - `InvitationBlob` stored as the full serialized `InviteHandshakeRequest` (outer wrapper), not only the inner `payload`.
+    - `InviterIdentityKey` stored for TOFU UI display.
+    - `request_correlation_id` and `expires_at_utc` persisted for dedup + expiry enforcement.

+  - WPF notification bridge (required for UI refresh):
+    - When an invite is successfully queued, publish the exact notification type that WPF listens for: `PendingHandshakeAdded`.
+    - If the application layer already emits a different pending-session notification, add a bridging handler that translates it into `PendingHandshakeAdded`.

 - Document (in this plan and/or in `session-flow.md`) the relay handling rule:
-  - direct vs relayed is determined by transport context; relayed invites must not populate callback endpoint.
+  - direct vs relayed is determined by the transport path used to deliver the invite; it is **not** a handshake field.
+  - For relayed invites: persist `IsRelayed = true` and do not store any callback endpoint from the invite (even if present).
+  - For direct invites: persist `IsRelayed = false` and store callback endpoint from the signed payload after validation.

 Required tests (must follow `unit-testing.md`):

 - Valid invite is queued and produces a pending handshake.
+- Valid invite queues pending handshake and publishes `PendingHandshakeAdded`.
 - Invalid signature rejects without side effects.
 - Duplicate `request_correlation_id` rejects without side effects.
 - Expired invite rejects without side effects.

 ---

 ## Chunk 3 — Approval orchestration (application): approve pending handshake → upsert routing profile → send `InviteHandshakeResponse`